zahradeenie/elm-bingo/README.md

 # Elm Bingo

 Elm was never a sexy language to me.
 To be honest, I found it a bit ugly to look at - from a glance it didn't look appealing so I decided to learn Elixir instead of looking further into Elm and understanding why so many people love it.
 But I've got around to it now and I'm so glad I did.
 This repo contains all my notes about Elm as I go through The Pragmatic Studio's [Building Web Apps with Elm](https://pragmaticstudio.com/courses/elm) where I build a game of Bingo while learning core concepts in Elm.

-## Type System
+As with my [Elixir Server Readme](https://github.com/zahradeenie/server), this Readme will detail the concepts I've learnt through the course.

+## Building blocks of Elm

+**Type System**

 Elm is a statically typed language.
 That means it has types.
 All the types!
 It's highly recommended you use Type Annotations on your functions so the compiler can be as useful as possible but it's not required.
 These are a few of the data types in Elm with some handy info: